Pope John XXIII: Cardinal

-Roncalli received a message from Mgr.
-Montini on 14 November 1952 asking him if he would want to become the new Patriarch of Venice in light of the nearing death of Carlo Agostini.
-Furthermore, Montini said to him via letter on 29 November 1952 that Pius XII had decided to raise him to the cardinalate.
+Roncalli received a message from Montini on 14 November 1952 asking him if he would want to become the new Patriarch of Venice in light of the nearing death of Carlo Agostini.
+Furthermore, Montini told him via letter on 29 November 1952 that Pius XII had decided to raise him to the cardinalate.
 Roncalli knew that he would be appointed to lead the patriarchy of Venice due to the death of Agostini, who was to have been raised to the rank of cardinal.

 On 12 January 1953, he was appointed Patriarch of Venice and raised to the rank of Cardinal-Priest of Santa Prisca by Pope Pius XII.
 Before departing Paris he invited to dinner the eight men who had served as prime minister during Roncalli's term as nuncio.
-Roncalli left France for Venice on 23 February 1953 stopping briefly in Milan and then to Rome.
+Roncalli left France for Venice on 23 February 1953, stopping briefly in Milan and then to Rome.
 On 15 March 1953, he took possession of his new diocese in Venice.
 As a sign of his esteem, the President of France, Vincent Auriol, claimed the ancient privilege possessed by French monarchs and bestowed the red biretta on Roncalli at a ceremony in the Élysée Palace.
 It was around this time that he, with the aid of Monsignor Bruno Heim, formed his coat of arms with a lion of Saint Mark on a white ground.
 Auriol also awarded Roncalli three months later with the award of Commander of the Legion of Honour.

-Roncalli decided to live on the second floor of the residence reserved for the patriarch, choosing not to live in the first floor room once resided in by Giuseppe Melchiorre Sarto, who later became Pope Pius X. On 29 May 1954, the late Pius X was canonized and Roncalli ensured that the late pontiff's patriarchal room was remodelled into a 1903 (the year of the new saint's papal election) look in his honor.
+Roncalli decided to live on the second floor of the residence reserved for the patriarch, choosing not to live in the first-floor room once resided in by Giuseppe Melchiorre Sarto, who later became Pope Pius X. On 29 May 1954, the late Pius X was canonized, and Roncalli ensured that the late pontiff's patriarchal room was remodeled into a 1903 (the year of the new saint's papal election) look in his honor.
 With Pius X's few surviving relatives, Roncalli celebrated a Mass in his honor.

 His sister Ancilla would soon be diagnosed with stomach cancer in the early 1950s.
-Roncalli's last letter to her was dated on 8 November 1953 where he promised to visit her within the next week.
+Roncalli's last letter to her was dated 8 November 1953 where he promised to visit her within the next week.
 He could not keep that promise, as Ancilla died on 11 November 1953 at the time when he was consecrating a new church in Venice.
 He attended her funeral back in his hometown.
-In his will around this time, he mentioned that he wished to be buried in the crypt of Saint Mark's in Venice with some of his predecessors rather than with the family in Sotto il Monte.
+In his will around this time, he mentioned that he wished to be buried in the crypt of St Mark's Basilica in Venice with some of his predecessors rather than with the family in Sotto il Monte.

 In 1958, he held a diocesan synod.